INSTRUMENTS & PICKUPS

 Karura 00 Case Colorado Case Cover Karura 000 Case Accord Case

 I "pluck" the strings with my right hand fingernails in combination with either my thumbnail or a plastic thumb pick.
 Sometimes I feel like I have more control when using a thumb pick, especially when I'm playing harder, but I like the sound of the thumbnail, since it is more balanced with the fingernails.
 I also use the back of my fingernails for strumming and "popping" effects.
 Hammer-ons and pull-offs figure prominently in my playing, which makes it sometimes difficult to tell which hand is "plucking" the notes.
-I keep my right-hand fingernails filed and polished smooth and trimmed relatively short which virtually eliminates breaking and cracking.
-I'm also able to use a bit more force than if they were longer.
+Recently Amy and I both started getting "UV Gel" nails on our right hands.
+I keep my nails filed and polished smooth around the edges so the attack on the string is clear and pure .
 I use very little force in my left hand and strive to keep both hands relaxed at all times.
 I've found that I can get more power this way.
 When flatpicking, I like to use a heavy pick, preferably tortoise shell or something that imitates it.
-When I'm backing up Irish jigs and reels, I use a thinner pick
+When I'm backing up Irish jigs and reels, I use a thinner pick.

 RECORDING

-We have a wonderful little home studio setup using a Apple Macintosh G5 computer and Digital Performer 6.0 for OS X with a API 1324+ 4 channel mic preamp and a MOTU 896HD digital interface.
-We also have a pair of Sennheiser MKH-40 microphones and a pair of AKG 414B TLII's with C-12 capsules installed in them.
+We have a little home studio setup that uses an Apple Mini computer and Digital Performer 9 for OS X with a API 1324+ 4 channel mic preamp and a MOTU thunderbolt digital interface.
+We also have a MikTek CV4 tube mic, a matched pair of MikTek C5 microphones, a matched pair of Sennheiser MKH-40 microphones and a matched pair of AKG 414B TLII's with C-12 capsules installed in them.
 Our Boston grand piano (by Steinway) sounds wonderful in this space.
-I record at 88.2 kHz, 24 bits.
+I record at 88.2 kHz, 32 bit floating.
 Billy Wolf does all of our mastering at Wolf Productions in Virginia.
+My most recent album was mastered by Billy and my good friend Greg Lukens.

 In the past, we used a vintage AKG C-24 stereo tube mic to record the guitar for "Whispering Stones," "The Waters and the Wild," and some of "Midsummer Moon."
 We used vintage Neumann U-47 microphones on nearly all of the stringed instruments for "Caledon Wood."
 Jim Robeson, the engineer at Bias Recording Company in Springfield, VA placed the mics about 1-3 feet away from the guitar at the spots that sounded best to him.
 We rarely ever used any EQ on the guitar during recording or mixing.
-The project was mixed to 20-bit digital using the Rane "Paqrat" and then mastered in 20-bit at Airshow by Dave Glasser.
+The project was mixed to 20-bit digital using the Rane "Paqrat" and then mastered in 20-bit at Airshow by Dave Glasser (the good ole' days of digital recording)

-I mic guitars by placing one microphone facing the 12th fret and the other placed about a foot from the lower bout, pointed behind the bridge.
-I've been experimenting with mixing and matching the two different mics and have come up with some pretty great results.
+I prefer to mic guitars by placing one microphone facing the 12th fret and the other placed about a foot from the lower bout, pointed behind the bridge.
+I've also used the XY and ORTF placement for close micing where phase issues may occur.
+I've been experimenting with mixing and matching different mics and mic placements and have come up with some pretty great results but I still prefer to use a matched pair.
 I borrowed a pair of Senken Mics from Cathy Fink and Marcy Marxer to record the "Celtic Summit" CD by Robin Bullock and Steve Baughman.
 They were an excellent choice for recording Steve.
+On my solo guitar album "It's Only the Blues" I used the two AKG's with C12 capsules and added the MikTek CV4 as a center mic.
+The results were amazing.
+I also used this technique to mic Amy's guitars on "Home Sweet Home."
+For my most recent project, The Collector's Passion, I recorded on location using an iPad Pro and a Roland interface.
+I used the ORTF placement for the mics and recorded using the Auria app.
+The results were so good that it changed my concepts of recording solo guitar music.

 Mixing with Jim Robeson using the wonderful API console at Bias Recordings in Springfield, VA - Photo by Amy White